mahesaJenar01/Goethe-Listening-and-Reading-Simulator/README.md

 This project is a web application designed to help users practice for the Goethe-Zertifikat B1 German language exam.
 It provides a platform for taking simulated "Hören" (Listening) and "Lesen" (Reading) modules, tracks user performance, and ensures users receive new exam questions on subsequent attempts.

+The application features a React/TypeScript frontend and a Flask/Python backend.

 ## Features

-*   **User Authentication**: A simple registration and login system to manage user sessions.
+*   **Secure Authentication**: A user registration and login system to manage sessions and track individual progress.
-*   **Exam Selection**: Users can choose between practicing the "Hören" or "Lesen" modules.
-*   **Dynamic Exam Generation**: The backend serves unique exam instances, preventing users from repeating the same exam parts until all available content has been completed.
+*   **Dynamic Exam Generation**: The backend serves unique exam instances from a pool of questions, preventing users from repeating content until all available exams have been completed.
-*   **Interactive Exam Interface**: A clean, component-based interface for answering various question types (Multiple Choice, True/False, Matching, etc.).
+*   **Interactive Exam Interface**: A clean, component-based UI for answering various question types, including Multiple Choice, True/False, and Speaker Assignment.
-*   **Session Persistence**: In-progress exams are saved to local storage, allowing users to refresh the page and continue without losing their answers.
+*   **Session Persistence**: In-progress exams are saved to local storage, allowing users to refresh the page or close the tab and seamlessly continue their session.
+*   **Automated Timer**: Each exam module is timed according to official Goethe-Zertifikat standards, and the session automatically submits when time expires.
-*   **Detailed Results**: After submission, users receive their score and a detailed review of their answers, including explanations for the correct solutions.
+*   **Detailed Results View**: Upon submission, users receive their score and a comprehensive review of their answers, including explanations for the correct solutions.
-*   **Performance Tracking**: All completed exam results are saved on the backend, linked to the user's ID.
+*   **Performance Tracking**: All completed exam results, including score and time taken, are saved on the backend and associated with the user's account.

 ## Tech Stack

-### Frontend
+#### Frontend

-*   React
+*   **React 18**
-*   TypeScript
+*   **TypeScript**
-*   React Router for navigation
-*   Tailwind CSS for styling
+*   **React Router**: For client-side routing and navigation.
+*   **Tailwind CSS**: For utility-first styling.

-### Backend
+#### Backend

-*   Flask (Python)
-*   CORS handling for API requests
+*   **Flask**: A lightweight Python web framework for the API.
+*   **Flask-CORS**: To handle Cross-Origin Resource Sharing between the frontend and backend.

 ## Project Structure

-The project is organized into a `frontend` and a `backend` directory.

 ```
 /
 ├── backend/
-│   ├── app.py                  # Main Flask application
+│   ├── app.py                  # Main Flask application and API endpoints
-│   ├── data/                   # JSON files with exam content
+│   ├── data/                   # JSON files containing exam content
+│   │   ├── listening/
+│   │   └── reading/
-│   ├── userdata/               # Stores user credentials and performance data
+│   ├── userdata/               # Stores user credentials and performance JSON files
 │   └── static/                 # Holds audio files for the listening module
 │
-├── frontend/
+└── frontend/
-│   ├── public/
-│   └── src/
+    └── src/
-│       ├── components/         # React components
+        ├── components/         # Reusable React components (Cards, Views, etc.)
-│       ├── contexts/           # AuthContext for state management
+        ├── contexts/           # React Context for authentication state
-│       ├── hooks/              # Custom React hooks
+        ├── hooks/              # Custom hooks for session management, API calls, and timers
+        ├── state/              # Centralized state logic (reducer, actions, types)
+        ├── utils/              # Helper functions (score calculation, data formatting)
-│       ├── App.tsx             # Main application component
+        ├── App.tsx             # Main application component with routing
-│       └── index.tsx           # Entry point
+        └── index.tsx           # Application entry point
-│
-├── B1 Goethe Listening Exam Simulator (ts) System Prompt.txt
-├── B1 Goethe Reading Exam Simulator (ts) System Prompt.txt
-└── README.md
 ```

 ## Setup and Installation

 ### Prerequisites

-*   Python 3.x
+*   Python 3.8+
-*   Node.js and npm
+*   Node.js v16+ and npm

 ### Backend Setup